mikejoh/k8s-tech-demos/argocd-demo/README.md

 kubectl config use-context kind-argocd-cluster argocd cluster add kind-downstream-cluster
 ```
 to add the cluster using details from the `kind-downstream-cluster` context in your local kubeconfig.
-Browse to https://localhost:8080/settings/clusters to see the newly added cluster.
+Browse to https://localhost:4443/settings/clusters to see the newly added cluster.

 8. Deploy the provided `ApplicationSet`:
 ```
-kubectl config use-context kind-argocd-cluster kubectl apply -f k8s-addons-applicationset.yaml
+argocd appset create k8s-addons-applicationset.yaml --upsert
 ```

+9. Browse to the ArgoCD UI to see the status.